 The Moon looked and saw the People.
 The warriors protected the People, the spiritcallers healed the wounds of the past, the leaders made sure each person was cared for.
 Every person in the Lady’s Land had come together despite millennia of fighting and struggle and had now begun to see each other as One.

-The Moon bellowed in rage and sent a beam of ice-cold light to strike the People among the shell mounds.
+The Moon bellowed in rage and sent a beam of ice-cold light to strike the People among the mounds.
 But the youth was faster and flew to shield them with the help of Osprey.
 When the beam of moonlight struck them, the talisman anchor broke and they fused together as one.
 Limbs of the People and feathers of the Osprey came together.
 The agony was great, but their determination was greater.
 Their voice, now unified, cried out all the louder:

 “Peace!
 Peace!
 Peace!”
 They shrieked, flying faster than thought and light.
 “Peace!
 Peace!
 Peace!”